APPLICATION

 • glucose syrup

-Heavier glazes are provided by a sugar fondant or a chocolate couverture, in this case the operation refers as enrobing rather than just glazing.
+A sugar fondant or chocolate covertures provide heavier glazes; in this case, the operation refers to enrobing rather than glazing.

 PROCESS